alexruperez/ARAutocompleteSearchBar/README.md

 ARAutocompleteSearchBar is a subclass of UISearchBar that automatically displays text suggestions in real-time.
 This is perfect for automatically suggesting the domain as a user types an email address.

-Inspired by [HTAutocompleteTextField](https://github.com/hoteltonight/HTAutocompleteTextField) by [HotelTonight](https://github.com/hoteltonight).
-You can see [HTAutocompleteTextField](https://github.com/hoteltonight/HTAutocompleteTextField) in action in the animated gif below or on [Youtube](http://youtu.be/lzqB4MXluvY):
+Inspired by [HotelTonight](https://github.com/hoteltonight)/[HTAutocompleteTextField](https://github.com/hoteltonight/HTAutocompleteTextField).
+You can see it in action in the animated gif below or on [Youtube](http://youtu.be/lzqB4MXluvY):

 <img src="https://raw.github.com/hoteltonight/HTAutocompleteTextField/master/demo.gif" alt="HotelTonight" title="HTAutocompleteTextField in action" style="display:block; margin: 10px auto 30px auto; align:center">